Buff blackcolumbian

 Serious faults

 Insufficient pattern in the neck-hackle.
 Buff in the sickles.
-Pattern in the saddle-hackle.
-Strong presence of black in the parts that should be buff on the surface, such as the wing-coverts,breast, body and thighs.
-Broken shaft stripe pattern.
-Deviations in color depth in different feather groups.
+Pattern in the buff saddle-hackle.
+Strong presence of black in parts that should be buff on the surface, such as the wing-coverts, breast, body and thighs.
+Broken shaft-stripes.
+Deviations in color-depth in different feather-groups.

 Faults